 Tracking the coronavirus around the U.S.: See how your state is doing

-More than 95 million people in the U.S. have had confirmed coronavirus infections and more than 1 million have died of COVID-19.
+As of Feb.
+1, there have been more than 101 million confirmed coronavirus infections in the U.S. and more than 1 million people have died of COVID-19.
 In the graphics below, explore the trends in your state.

-The map above shows the risk of infection in each state based on reported new daily cases per capita.
-Actual cases may be substantially higher, since many who test positive with at-home tests don't report their cases.
-These risk levels were developed by a consortium of researchers and public health experts.
+Note: Actual cases may be substantially higher, since many who test positive with at-home tests don't report their cases.

 To show trends, the table below shows the change in average new cases per day in each state, week over week for the last 28 days.
 States marked in shades of red have growing outbreaks; those in shades of green, are declining.